Koko-66/Web-App-DevOps-Project/Docs/Deploying_with_Kubernetes.md

 Allowing external users access to the application comes with additional considerations surrounding security and app maintenance.
 Some of the things to consider include:

-- Implmenetation of **Kubernetes Network Policies** to control traffic between different parts of the application and restricting access to the app.
+- Implementation of **Kubernetes Network Policies** to control traffic between different parts of the application and restricting access to the app.
 - Implementation of **authentication and authorization** mechanisms to ensure that only authorized users can access sensitive parts of the application.
 - Setting up **monitoring and logging** to track access patterns, errors, and potential security issues.
 - Following **security best practices** for both AKS and a Flask application, including regular security updates, secure coding practices, etc.